elsa-lab/training-noodles/docs/_sources/introduction/introduction.rst.txt

-The fact that Noodles only uses SSH protocol means that Noodles doesn't assume the type of a server, it can be a local machine, self-hosted server, Amazon EC2 instance or Google Computer Engine instance.
+The fact that Noodles only uses SSH protocol means that Noodles doesn't assume the type of a server, it can be a local machine, self-hosted server, Amazon EC2 instance or Google Compute Engine instance.